Abercrombie & Fitch Co. (ANF) Shares Up Despite Recent Market Volatility

 Telsey Advisory Group gave a rating of “Outperform” to ANF, setting the target price at $40 in the report published on March 03rd of the previous year.

-During the last 5 trading sessions, ANF fell by -0.93%, which changed the moving average for the period of 200-days by +32.18% in comparison to the 20-day moving average, which settled at $26.63.
-In addition, Abercrombie & Fitch Co. saw 11.50% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ANF rose by +8.65%, which changed the moving average for the period of 200-days by +38.96% in comparison to the 20-day moving average, which settled at $26.41.
+In addition, Abercrombie & Fitch Co. saw 16.76% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading